nationalarchives/ds-wagtail/docs/developer-guide/frontend.md

 To ensure we are working in a way that is compatible with the front end technology aspects of the [GOV.UK Service Manual](https://www.gov.uk/service-manual/technology).

-**All front end development should follow The National Archives [developer handbook](https://nationalarchives.github.io/developer-handbook/technology/)**.
-This will ensure user interfaces are robust, inclusive and meet relevant regulations.
+There are currently two guides for front-end development, as the content is in the process of being moved across.
+The original **[front end development guide](https://github.com/nationalarchives/front-end-development-guide)** on GitHub has lots of useful advice, but is in the process of moving to **The National Archives [developer handbook](https://nationalarchives.github.io/developer-handbook/technology/)**.
+Following these guides will ensure user interfaces are robust, inclusive and meet relevant regulations.

+If there are any contradictions between the two, the [developer handbook](https://nationalarchives.github.io/developer-handbook/technology/) is the one that should be followed.

 If you have any questions about any aspect of frontend development seek advice from the Lead Frontend Developer or another Frontend Developer.